gopinathvarad/BiteCheck/backend/migrations/MIGRATION_SUMMARY.md

 4. **Seed data (optional):**
    - Add common allergen mappings to `ingredient_aliases`
    - Add any initial product data

+5. **Test the API:**
+   - Verify your FastAPI backend can connect to Supabase
+   - Test CRUD operations on all tables
+   - Verify RLS policies work as expected

 ## Project Reference